Philadelphia Inquirer article also published in

 The same could be said for The Wild Foodies of Philadelphia,

 a Meetup group that I founded in 2010.
-Today we have over 6,400 members.
-Wild foodies are a very enthusiastic group who come from both the
+Today we have over 7,000+

-left and the right of the political spectrum to learn more about the food
+from all points on the political spectrum to learn more about the food

 somewhat distrustful of government and the marketplace.
 And they have a